mbalitoh56/Hospital_Appointment_Scheduling/Specification.md

 This system is easy to make and can be done with small teams or limited resources.
 The main features are simple and easy to maintain, making it a great fit for a small-scale healthcare setting.The Hospital Appointment System is feasible and valuable in addressing the inefficiencies commonly seen in hospitals regarding appointment scheduling.

+# Functional Requirements

+## Login
+**Users:**
+Must enter a username and select their role (Admin, Doctor, or Patient).
+After logging in, the user is directed to the appropriate part of the system based on their role.
+If no valid input is given, the system exits.

+## Appointment Management
+**Book Appointment:**
+Patients can book appointments by entering their name, choosing a doctor, and providing the date, time, and reason for the appointment.
+The system checks if the doctor is available before confirming the appointment.

+**Cancel Appointment:**
+Admins can cancel any appointment in the system.
+Notifications are sent to both the patient and doctor if an appointment is canceled.

+**Search Appointment:**
+Users (Admin, Doctor, and Patient) can search for appointments by patient name or doctor name.
+Admins can view all appointments, but doctors and patients can only view their own.

+## Notifications
+After booking or canceling an appointment, notifications are sent to the patient and doctor using JOptionPane to alert them of the changes.

+## Data Persistence
+Appointment data is saved to a text file (appointments.txt).
+The system loads appointments from this file when started and saves any changes to the file when closed.

+# Non-Functional Requirements

+**Performance:** The system must be fast enough to handle a moderate number of appointments without lag.

+**Security:** Different users (Admins, Doctors, and Patients) should only be able to access the parts of the system meant for their role.

+**Usability:** The system should be easy to use, with a simple interface that is clear and straightforward for all users.

+**Reliability:** The system should work correctly, without crashes, and provide error messages when something goes wrong.

+# System Architecture

+**Client-Server Model:** The system runs on a client-side application (GUI) built with Java Swing.

+**Data Management:** The system uses a simple text file for storing appointment data, which makes it easy to load and save appointments.

+**Role-Based Access Control:** The system assigns each user a role (Admin, Doctor, Patient), and each role has different permissions.